 If you’re feeling horrendously exhausted, the easy fix would be to grab more coffee or a sugary snack to bring your energy back up.
 This will provide you with that temporary boost of energy that you were looking for.
 However, it will also cause you to crash later.
 Try to break the habit of getting more coffee and sugar.
 And instead, choose to fuel your body with foods rich in nutrients.
 Aim to include whole grains, fruits, vegetables, and lean proteins in your meals.

 You don’t have to do very much research to learn that physical activity can boost your energy and raise your feel-good hormones.
 Exercise also can reduce stress, anxiety and even depression.
 Exercising is an essential tool for fighting off parental burnout.
-Please don’t feel intimidated; you don’t need to go to the gym every day or run marathons for this to work.
+Please don’t feel intimidated; you don’t need to go to the gym daily or run marathons for this to work.
 It can be as simple as taking a 15-20 minute walk around the neighbourhood.
-This will help clear your head and boost your energy while moving your body and breathing in the fresh air.
+This will help clear your head and boost your energy while moving your body and breathing fresh air.

 Stop feeling guilty for caring for yourself.